 A fundamental step in his career was the solo show in January 1970 at the Galleria San Fedele, Milan, presented by Renato Barilli, a critic who even then had begun to follow the development of Ontani’s art.
 In the same year the artist decided to leave Vergato and move to Rome, where he was an assiduous frequenter of Galleria L’Attico run by Fabio Sargentini.
+In these years Luigi Ontani experiments with photography and creates the first "tableaux vivants".
 In 1974 he began to be noticed abroad due to his participation in some important shows in public institutions: Fotomedia at the Museumam Ostwald, Dortmund, and Transformer.
 Aspekte der Travestie at the Kunstmuseum in Lucerne.
 His first solo show in New York was held in October 1974 at the Sonnabend Gallery on West Broadway.

 That Ontani had become well known abroad is confirmed by the relationships he established in Europe and America with cultural centres that put him into their programmes next to famous artists.
 The East and the exotic have always strongly appealed to the artist who, at the end of 1974, undertook his first journey to India.
 This was the beginning of his sepia water-coloured reproductions of harmonic colour ranges.